-Description Value Power that is required from a power adapter to achieve optimal performance 100 W Power that charges the computer at a slower speed Less than 60 W NOTE: A warning message may appear informing you about the use of a lower-powered adapter and slower charging speed.
-Minimum power that is required from a power adapter to operate the computer and charge the battery NOTE: A warning message appears informing you about the use of a lower-powered adapter and slower charging speed.
-45 W USB Power Delivery (PD) fast charging Supported ExpressCharge mode Supported i NOTE: Ensure that the computer with a 72 Wh battery is connected to a 100 W power adapter for this feature to be supported.
+Description Value NOTE: A warning message may appear informing you about the use of a lower-powered adapter and slower charging speed.
+Minimum power that is required from a power adapter to operate the computer and charge the battery (i) NOTE: A warning message appears informing you about the use of a lower-powered adapter and slower charging speed.
+45 W USB Power Delivery (PD) fast charging Supported ExpressCharge mode Supported i NOTE: Ensure that the computer with a 72 Wh battery is connected to a 100 W power adapter for this feature to be supported. i NOTE: ExpressCharge mode must also be enabled in the BIOS Setup screen.
+Select Power > Battery Configuration > ExpressCharge, then press Enter.